-The historical performance 1 of each Fund is as follows:
+The historical performance of each Fund is as follows together with the historical performance of the relevant benchmark(s) for each Fund provided for comparison purposes:

-Annual performance is shown for A Class Accumulation Units.
-If A Class Accumulation Units have not been issued the unit class with the highest annual management charge will be shown.
+Annual performance is shown for A Class Accumulation Units of each fund.
+If A Class Accumulation Units have not been issued for a fund the unit class with the highest annual management charge will be shown.
 Past performance is not necessarily a guide to future performance.
 The value of investments and the income from them can go down as well as up and investors may not get back the amount originally invested.